cosai-oasis/ws3-ai-risk-governance/README.md

 ## Contributing

-Please see the [CoSAI Contributing Policy](./CONTRIBUTING.md) for more details.
+Check out our [onboarding guidance for new participants](https://github.com/cosai-oasis/oasis-open-project/blob/main/ONBOARDING.md) and please see the [CoSAI Contributing policy](./CONTRIBUTING.md) for more details.

 <!--## Authors and Maintainers